Commercial Building Paint Schemes

 The material itself not only affects the appearance of paint color, but it also may dictate a specific product to use.
 Wood requires different paint than concrete and different paint than stucco to get complete coverage.
 Your professional painter can best advise on this front.

 Look at the Surroundings of the Building

 Just as you factor in your company graphics, also look at what surrounds your building when choosing paint colors.
 Does it sit on a small lot?
 A darker color will keep the building from looking oversized.
 Also ask: Do you have evergreen or seasonal landscaping?
 Are the driveways and walkways neutral or must their color be considered, as well?
 What colors are the surrounding buildings?
 What services does your business offer?
 A law office, for example, would require a more sedate in tone palette than, say, an ice cream shop.

 Just as you must follow guidelines and get approval if your commercial building sits in a historical district, the same applies if you lease within a business or industrial park.
 The owners of the property likely have architectural standards that all occupants must adhere to-check before starting the creative process.

 Ask These Questions of Commercial Painters

 When getting estimates for your commercial painting project, ask if the companies are licensed and insured in order to protect your business and its employees during the application.
-Also request references and examples, calling past clients to inquire as to the professionalism of the painters and driving by the past projects to see the work done.
+Also, request references and examples, call past clients to inquire as to the professionalism of the painters, and drive past previous projects to see the work done.
 This will be an investment of time and finances for your business, so you want to ensure the work will be done in the time frame given and to the standards promised.
 You can also get more advice on choosing a professional painter on our website.